 Clean and dust inside, especially the bathroom and kitchen where mold and grime develop more easily.
 Remove all food from the cupboards and fridge and leave all interior and fridge doors open slightly so moisture doesn’t collect.
 Adding an open box of baking soda to the fridge will help reduce stale odors.

 Make sure all external openings are closed or covered with a screen to prevent rodents, reptiles and bugs from making their way inside.
 Plumbing vents and exhaust and intake pipes and vents are common ways pests can enter your RV.
 Steel wool and spray foam are also helpful in covering any other openings in the underbelly of the vehicle.
 Be sure to remove all food and toiletries, including soaps, toothpaste and paper products that can attract pests.

-If you live in an area with a lot of wet weather throughout the year, like coastal communities, choose indoor climate controlled storage to prevent moisture build up inside your RV due to changes in temperature and humidity.
+If you live in an area with a lot of wet weather throughout the year, like coastal communities, choose indoor climate controlled vehicle storage to prevent moisture build up inside your RV due to changes in temperature and humidity.
 If you must store your RV outside, leaving the roof vents open slightly will help with airflow, as long as you can ensure no rain, snow or pests can enter.

 Before you store, make sure your battery is fully charged so you can easily drive it off the storage lot when you are ready to use it again.
 Make sure that the battery is not powering the electrical in the RV while in storage.
 Installing a battery disconnect switch is an easy way to disconnect the power.
 If you will be storing your RV outside in freezing temperatures, you may want to consider a trickle charger to keep the battery’s charge from depleting.